Fit a DDM to Observed Data

 Plain numeric vectors (not very much recommended).
 In this case,

-and provide one named entry for each parameter; dRiftDM will try to recycle parameter values across conditions).The most precise way is when
+lower/upperhave to provide labels in accordance with the parameters that are considered "free" at least once across conditions (callcoef(drift_dm_obj)and provide one named entry for each parameter; dRiftDM will try to recycle parameter values across conditions).The most precise way is when

-lists can also provide entries labeled as specific conditions, which contain named (!) numeric vectors with parameter labels.
+lower/upperare lists.
+In this case, the list requires an entry called "default_values" which specifies the named or plain numeric vectors as above.
+If the list only contains this entry, then the behavior is as iflower/upperwere already numeric vectors.
+However, thelower/upperlists can also provide entries labeled as specific conditions, which contain named (!) numeric vectors with parameter labels.
 This will modify the value for the upper/lower parameter space with respect to the specified parameters in the respective condition.

 Specifying Priors for Bayesian Estimation